-When Jesus hung powerless on a cross and cried, "My God, my God, why hast thou forsaken me?" it must have been difficult to convince anyone that the Crucified was the hope of humanity or that the One who thirsted after water and received only vinegar, possessed all power in heaven and earth.
+When Jesus hung powerless on a cross and cried, "My God, My God, why have You forsaken Me?" it must have been difficult to convince anyone that this crucified Man was the hope of humanity or that the One who thirsted after water but received only vinegar, possessed all power in heaven and earth.
 It took a resurrection to make the proclamation of the truth possible.

-In our day, those who call themselves after the name of the Son of God have killed each other in two world wars.
-A man baptised in the name of Christ gave the order to drop the first atomic bomb.
+Those who call themselves after the name of the Son of God have killed each other in two world wars.
+A man baptized in the name of Christ gave the order to drop the first atomic bomb.

 And then, even if prodigal sons would like to return to the Father's house, they would not know where to find it.
 In its stead are many divergent denominations, each claiming to have the truth.
-They are united in only one point; not to practise the all-embracing love for innocents still behind bars or who have died in concentration camps.
+They are united in only one point: not to practice the allembracing love for innocents still behind bars or who have died in concentration camps.